SECTION ONE - DEBIAN AND LINUX MINT DEBIAN EDITION

 Backports are recompiled packages from testing (mostly) and unstable (in a few cases only, e.g. security updates) in a stable environment so that they will run without new libraries (whenever it is possible) on a Debian stable distribution.
 It is recommended to select single backports which fit your needs, and not to use all available backports.

-1.b) - testing is where debian tests and builds the next stable release
+1.b) - testing (upon which LMDE is based) is where debian tests and builds the next stable release

 The "testing" distribution is an automatically generated distribution.
 It is generated from the "unstable" distribution by a set of scripts which attempt to move over packages which are reasonably likely to lack release-critical bugs.
 They do so in a way that ensures that dependencies of other packages in testing are always satisfiable.